avigewirtz/avigewirtz.github.io-/copy-of-gnu-compiler-collection-gcc/the-four-stage-build-process/README.md

 gcc217 -S foo.i bar.i
 ```

-In the former case, GCC will preprocess and compile the files and halt.
+In the former case, `gcc` will preprocess and compile the files and halt.
 In the latter case, GCC will begin will compile the files and halt.
 GCC automatically saves the resulting assembly code in `.s` files.

 **`-c`:** This instructs GCC to stop the build process after assembly.
 The input can be either `.c`, `.i`, or `.o` files. gcc will determine which stages to perform based on which type of file it is.
 For example, if the file is a .c file, gcc will begin with assembly and halt.
 GCC automatically saves the resulting object code in `.o` files.&#x20;